College of Natural and Health Sciences

 Take all of the following courses:

-Must be selected with the approval of the student’s advisor.
+Must be selected in consultation with the student’s advisor.

 NOTE: Federal government requirements for employment as meteorologists and Graduate School admission in the atmospheric sciences usually require MATH 335.